Hawaii Life Policies and Procedures

 Associates and Employees must avoid activities that would result in a question of business ethics or a compromise in the Associate’s or Employee’s loyalty to the Company or Clients.
 In addition, Associates should strive to avoid even the appearance of a conflict of interest.
-Questions regarding the potential conflicts must be directed to the Principal Broker or Broker In Charge.
+Questions regarding the potential conflicts must be directed to the Director of Sales.
 Activities such as buying a Company Listing or investing or performing work for another organization that provides real estate services or related services and/or development must have prior approval of the Principal Broker.
 When buying a company listing it must be disclosed, in the contract, that the associate is a member of the Company.
 No associate shall have an active mortgage solicitor or mortgage broker license at any time while actively licensed as a real estate agent with the Company.
 Additionally, no associate shall be involved in any form of settlement service or receive income or benefits “for value” directly from a settlement service company while actively licensed with the Company.

 2.17 Proprietary Information and Confidentiality